Unity-Technologies/marathon-envs/README.md

     * DeepMindHopper - Folder for reproducing DeepMindHopper
     * OpenAIAnt - Folder for reproducing OpenAIAnt
     * etc
+* config
+  * marathon_envs_config.yaml - trainer-config file.
+The hyperparameters used when training from python.

 ### Tuning params / Magic numbers
 * xxNamexx\Prefab\xxNamexx -> MarathonSpawner.Force2D = set to True when implementing a 2d model (hopper, walker)